hhoke/blog/IT_diaries_gradual.md

 It is common practice in many tech organizations to keep an air of secrecy around operations.
 Some people think FUD will make it easier to cover their ass, or like the feeling of power and control the information asymmetry gives them.
-The attitude is "Let's just turn it off, and if the users complain then we'll know something broke," or "Let's just roll out the upgrade tonight, what are the users going to do about it?"
+The attitude is "Let's just turn it off, and if the users complain then we'll know something broke," or "Let's just roll out the upgrade tonight, what are the users going to do about it?".

+This is understandable.
+Communication can be difficult and time-consuming.
-It may be the case that obscuring your actions means you can avoid criticism, and acting in secret allows you to move decisively and unilaterally (at least, until you get pushback).
+It is also usually the case that obscuring your actions means you can avoid criticism in the short term, and acting in secret allows you to move decisively and unilaterally (again, in the short term).
-Plus, communication can be difficult.

 However, keeping your users in the dark is and unsustainable and dysfunctional in the long term, and is, frankly, childish.
 We're supposed to be Adults.
 Professionals, even.